andrewmeyerhofer/AD-Deploy/README.md

 </p>
 <p>
-Using cit.sel's account, I attempted to log into client one at least ten times with the wrong password.
-Since there is no group lock-out policy enabled, it still let me enter the account as normal once I put in the correct password.
+Using cit.sel's account, I attempted to log into client-1 at least ten times with the wrong password.
+Since there was no group lock-out policy enabled, I was still able to enter the VM as normal once I put in the correct password.
 </p>
 <br />